Level-Share-Square/LSS-web-mod-loader/README.md

 The second value in your key within `RootFolder` contains the expected filetype in the folder:
 - `img` looks for images such as `.png`, `.jpg`, `.webp`, etc.
-- `json` looks for json files, which can store code such as layouts, positions, palettes, etc.
+- `json` looks for json files and replace matching keys, files often used for palettes/layouts/etc.

 ## Credits
 ### Programming